robyftp/Tree/README.md

-## Why did the barber win the race?
-He took a short cut.
+## What do you call a bear with no teeth?
+A gummy bear!